evkx/evkx.github.io/content/models/zeekr/7x/7x_long_range_awd/_index.md

 ## Interior

-The interior of the Zeekr 7X Long Range AWD is designed with a minimalist aesthetic, featuring premium materials throughout.
+The interior of the Zeekr 7X Long Range AWD is minimalistic, featuring high-quality materials in several areas instead of hard plastic.
 The split-level center console separates the driver and passenger, offering convenient storage options and enhanced functionality.
 There is one seat type you can select in different materials.

 ### Seats